 What is scoliosis?

 Scoliosis is a common condition that affects many children and adolescents.
-Simply defined, scoliosis is a sideways curve of the spine that measures greater than 10 degrees.
+Simply defined, scoliosis is a sideways curve of the spine that measures greater than 10 degrees on X-ray.
 Instead of a straight line down the middle of the back, a spine with scoliosis curves, sometimes looking like a letter "C" or "S." Some of the bones in a scoliotic spine also may have rotated slightly, making the person’s waist or shoulders appear uneven.

 What causes scoliosis?

 In more than 80 percent of the cases, a specific cause is not found and such cases are termed “idiopathic,” meaning “of undetermined cause.”
 Conditions known to cause spinal deformity are congenital spinal column abnormalities (abnormally formed vertebrae present at birth), neurological disorders, muscular diseases, genetic conditions (e.g., Marfan’s syndrome, Down syndrome) and a multitude of other causes such as infections or fractures involving the spine.

 What does not cause scoliosis?